dotnet/EntityFramework.Docs/entity-framework/core/testing/testing-with-the-database.md

 ## Setting up your database system

 Most database systems nowadays can be easily installed, both in CI environments and on developer machines.
 While it's frequently easy enough to install the database via the regular installation mechanism, ready-to-use Docker images are available for most major databases and can make installation particularly easy in CI.
-For the developer environment, [Github Workspaces](https://docs.github.com/en/codespaces/overview), [Dev Container](https://code.visualstudio.com/docs/remote/create-dev-container) can set up all needed services and dependencies - including the database.
+For the developer environment, [GitHub Workspaces](https://docs.github.com/en/codespaces/overview), [Dev Container](https://code.visualstudio.com/docs/remote/create-dev-container) can set up all needed services and dependencies - including the database.
 While this requires an initial investment in setup, once that's done you have a working testing environment and can concentrate on more important things.

 In certain cases, databases have a special edition or version which can be helpful for testing.
 When using SQL Server, [LocalDB](/sql/database-engine/configure-windows/sql-server-express-localdb) can be used to run tests locally with virtually no setup at all, spinning up the database instance on demand and possibly saving resources on less powerful developer machines.
 However, LocalDB is not without its issues: